49th Annual General Meeting / 49e Assemblée Générale Annuelle

 Seneca College – This year we held a Zoom Meeting on October 7th.
 Students who attended this session had some great questions, and we received positive feedback from attendees.

 OLA Super Conference

-This year, the 2021 OLA Super Conference went virtual.
-The Board of Directors took part in the 2021 Virtual Expo, with many visits from conference attendees during the conference.
-As of February 26th, we had 440 individuals visit our virtual booth, which is available until the end of August 2021 on the OLA Super Conference platform.
+This year, the 2022 OLA Super Conference again was virtual.
+The Board of Directors took part in the 2022 Virtual Expo, with many visits from conference attendees during the conference.
 Thank you to Mary Doyle as the Library Technician Stream Planner.